checkly/docs.checklyhq.com/site/content/docs/terraform-provider/checks-groups.md

 Upon applying your terraform configuration changes, you will be returned a read-only key value for the heartbeat ping token.
 The token is stored in your `tfstate` file.

-### Multistep API checks
+### Multistep checks

-As with Browser checks, when constructing a Multistep API check it is possible to provide the script directly in-line, but the recommended approach is to store scripts in separate files.
+As with Browser checks, when constructing a Multistep check it is possible to provide the script directly in-line, but the recommended approach is to store scripts in separate files.

 {{< info >}}
-Multistep API checks are only supported on runtime 2023.09 or later.
+Multistep checks are only supported on runtime 2023.09 or later.
 See [Runtimes](/docs/runtimes) for more details.
 {{< /info >}}

 For example, a Multistep check can look as follows: